yuliskov/SmartTube/README.md

 :white_check_mark: **Features**: no ads ‧ SponsorBlock ‧ adjustable playback speed ‧ 8k support ‧ 60fps ‧ HDR ‧ read live chat ‧ customizable buttons ‧ no Google Services ‧ helpful international community

-:x: **Disadvantages**: no comments stability, voice search and casting support **might** be worse than in the official YouTube, depending on your device; give it a try!
+:x: **Disadvantages**: no support for phones and tablets, no comments stability, voice search and casting support **might** be worse than in the official apps, depending on your device; give it a try!

 **Do you have any question?** Ctrl+F or ⌘F this readme first!